steemit/smt-whitepaper/smt-manual/manual.md

 # Conclusion

-Through a combination of asset-issuance, bandwidth rate limiting, real-time transaction speeds, autonomous distribution of tokens, decentralized exchange, automated market making and ICO contracts, Steem will offer the premier token protocol for publishers across the internet.
-Publishers, brought into Steem by their use of SMTs, will use the Steem blockchain for high content availability, adding robustness to user-generated content and paving the way forward for an internet with censorship resistance.
+Through a combination of open asset-issuance, bandiwdth rate limiting as transaction costs, permanent-availability of content, real-time transaction speeds, autonomous distribution of tokens, decentralized exchange, automated market making and ICO contracts, Steem offers the premier token protocol for publishers across the internet.

 # References